 Starting in 2017, the CPA examination will include more task-based simulations and less multiple-choice questions.
 To accommodate this change, all sections of the CPA examination will be 4 hours in length.
 So be prepared for a total testing time of 16 hours.

 But, it is not all bad news here.
-A standardized 15-minute break will included for each section.
+A standardized 15-minute break will be included for each section.
 This is time you can spend to relax and collect your thoughts before continuing through the examination.
 This time will not count against your testing time.

 Here is how the question count is changing: